ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 ### Allow explicit type parameter declaration

-In some case, it makes difference whether you explicitly declare type parameters or not.
+In some cases, it makes difference whether you explicitly declare type parameters or not.

 ```Swift
 protocol Animal{